lit777/EDPcausal/README.md

 # EDPcausal

-The codes are to run two simulation scenarios in the main manuscript.
+The codes are to run two simulation scenarios in the main manuscript "Bayesian nonparametric model for heterogeneous treatment effects with zero-inflated data".

 # Explain the simulation scenarios